Experience

 Senior Software Architect

-Falafel Software was a consultancy based in San Jose, CA, that was closed down in 2017.
+Falafel Software was a consultancy based in San Jose, CA, that was

 May 2003 to December 2003 (8 mos)